Post 16 & HE Phase Committee

 The Post 16 & HE Phase Committee is currently seeking feedback on the BTEC Level 3 Course on Environmental Sustainability, which was accredited on the Qualifications and Credit framework for first teaching from September 2011.
 As this course has substantial elements of geographical, environmental and earth science topics, the Committee is interested in obtaining teachers' views on its content, delivery and its appropriateness for students in preparation for FE, HE and the workplace, in order to advise decisions in offering this course.

-If you teach this course and would be willing to share your thoughts, please complete the questionnaire below by the 15 February 2014.
-It is hoped that the results will be published in the next issue of Geography Matters.
+The Committee would like to thank those people who have completed this questionnaire and we would welcome further responses.
+If you teach this course and would be willing to share your thoughts, please complete the questionnaire below by the 15 Septemeber 2014.
+It is intended that the results will be published in the next issue of Geography Matters.

 Comment on this page